Rajneesh movement: Legacy

 Internationally, by 2005 (and after almost two decades of controversy and a decade of accommodation), Rajneesh's movement had established itself in the market of new religions.
 His followers have redefined his contributions, reframing central elements of his teaching so as to make them appear less controversial to outsiders.
 Societies in North America and Western Europe have met them half-way, becoming more accommodating to spiritual topics such as yoga and meditation.
 The Osho International Foundation (OIF) in Pune runs stress management seminars for corporate clients such as IBM and BMW, with a reported (in 2000) revenue of between $15 and $45 million annually in the US.

 OSHO International Meditation Resort has described itself as the Esalen of the East, and teaches a variety of spiritual techniques from a broad range of traditions.
 It promotes itself as a spiritual oasis, a "sacred space" for discovering one's self and uniting the desires of body and mind in a beautiful resort environment.
 According to press reports, prominent visitors have included politicians and media personalities.
 In 2011, a national seminar on Rajneesh's teachings was inaugurated at the Department of Philosophy of the Mankunwarbai College for Women in Jabalpur.
 Funded by the Bhopal office of the University Grants Commission, the seminar focused on Rajneesh's "Zorba the Buddha" teaching, seeking to reconcile spirituality with the materialist and objective approach.
 As of 2013, the resort required all guests to be tested for HIV/AIDS at its Welcome Center on arrival.

 In July 2020, singer-songwriter Sufjan Stevens released a song themed after the movement titled "My Rajneesh".

 In September 2020, the OSHO International Foundation, which owns the OSHO International Meditation Resort, decided to sell two 1.5 acre plots of land, currently housing a swimming pool and a tennis court.
 As a charitable trust, the OIF filed an application with the Charity Commissioner in Mumbai requesting permission for the sale.
-In the application, they cited financial distress due to the COVID19 pandemic.
+In the application, they cited financial distress due to the COVID-19 pandemic.
 This has sparked controversy amongst Osho followers, and their representative Yogesh Thakkar was quoted saying “This place is made by Osho devotees for Osho devotees, and it belongs to Osho devotees.”
 Ten Osho disciples filed an objection to the sale with the Charity Commissioner.